Communist Party of Great Britain (Marxist–Leninist): LGBT+ and identity politics

+The party has been described as left-nationalist and socially conservative.
 At its 8th congress in September 2018, the party adopted a motion opposing "discrimination on grounds of race, sex or sexual proclivity" but condemning "identity politics, including LGBT ideology" as "reactionary and anti-working class", and declaring members promoting what they define as identity politics liable to expulsion.
+The party's congress declared that "the propagation of identity politics, including LGBT ideology, being reactionary and anti-working class and a harmful distraction and diversion from the class struggle of the proletariat for its social emancipation, is incompatible with membership of the party, rendering those involved in its promotion liable to expulsion."
 The CPGB-ML have described identity politics as a "reactionary nightmare" imposed by the bourgeoisie.
 This had led to allegations of transphobia by other organisations belonging to the British left.
-"While being totally opposed to discrimination on grounds of race, sex or sexual proclivity, this congress declares that obsession with identity politics, including sexual politics, is anti-Marxian.

-Congress therefore resolves that the propagation of identity politics, including LGBT ideology, being reactionary and anti-working class and a harmful distraction and diversion from the class struggle of the proletariat for its social emancipation, is incompatible with membership of the party, rendering those involved in its promotion liable to expulsion."
+The party has also stated its opposition to feminism as a bourgeois movement.
+It has argued that intersectionality undermines Marxism instead of complementing it.